 The Hyde Amendment and Coverage for Abortion Services

 Since the Supreme Court’s 1973 decision in Roe v.
 Wade, abortion has been squarely in the middle of political debates at the national and state levels.
 Soon after the Court’s ruling, Congress enacted the Hyde Amendment, which blocks federal funds from being used to pay for abortion outside of the exceptions for rape, incest, or if the pregnancy is determined to endanger the woman’s life, resulting in dramatically limited coverage of abortion under Medicaid and other federal programs.1 Since it was first enacted over 40 years ago, the amendment has been sponsored and supported by legislators who oppose abortion and, in particular, object to the federal government’s use of taxpayer money for abortion services.
 The policy is not a permanent law, but rather has been attached as a temporary “rider” to the Congressional appropriations bill for the Department of Health and Human Services (HHS) and has been renewed annually by Congress.
 While abortion policy has been a hotly contested issue in most presidential elections, the Hyde Amendment was not the focus of these debates until the 2016 election.
-In the 2020 presidential election, following their party’s platforms, Joseph R. Biden, the Democratic candidate is in favor of ending the Hyde Amendment, and Donald J. Trump, the Republican candidate and current president, called for the annual provision to become permanent law.2 Leading up to the 2020 presidential election, nearly all Democratic candidates have gone on the record in their support of “repealing” of the Hyde Amendment.
-While the presidential candidates may have a position opposing the Hyde Amendment, any change to the policy would require approval by Congress.
-This brief details the federal programs that are affected by the Hyde Amendment, provides estimates on the share of women insured by Medicaid affected by the law, reviews the impact of the law on their access to abortion services, and discusses the potential effect if the law were to be repealed.
+While campaigning during the 2020 presidential election, President Joseph R. Biden called for the removal of the Hyde Amendment from congressional appropriations bills.2 While the president may have a position opposing the Hyde Amendment, any change to the policy would require approval by Congress.
+This brief details the federal programs that are affected by the Hyde Amendment and laws and regulations that have a similar goal, provides estimates on the share of women insured by Medicaid affected by the law, reviews the impact of the law on their access to abortion services, and discusses the potential effect if the law were to be repealed.

 What programs does the Hyde Amendment affect?